SanjayPrabhakaran/JyotishCalc/README.md

 ## PanchangaCalendar.xlsm ##
 An Excel sheet to print your monthly calendar.
 Setup you Latitude, Longitude, Timezone, StartDate in the first sheet.

-All Cells Yellow are initial values you need to setup.
+All Cells Yellow are initial values you need to fill up with data.

 _by Sanjay Prabhakaran_